codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/amazon-ec2-container-registry.md

 toc: true
 ---

+Configure [Amazon ECR registries](https://docs.aws.amazon.com/ecr/){:target=\_blank"} for pipeline integrations.

+ECR integrations can be set up for IAM (Identity and Access Management) users and for service accounts.
+Each type of integration has different prerequisities and requirements.

-## Set up ECR integration for IAM user
+## IAM ECR integration for pipelines

-1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select [**Pipeline Integrations**](https://g.codefresh.io/account-admin/account-conf/integration){:target="\_blank"}.
-1. Select **Docker Registries** and then click **Configure**.
-1. From the **Add Registry Provider** dropdown, select **Amazon ECR**.
-1. Define the following:
-   * **Registry name**: A unique name for this configuration.
-   * **Region**: AWS region.
-   * **Access Key ID**: Your AWS accessKeyId.
-   * **Secret Access Key**: Your AWS accessKeyId.

-      {% include image.html
-        lightbox="true"
-        file="/images/integrations/docker-registries/add-amazon-ecr-registry.png"
-        url="/images/integrations/docker-registries/add-amazon-ecr-registry.png"
-        alt="Amazon EC2 Container Registry settings"
-        caption="Amazon EC2 Container Registry settings"
-        max-width="60%" %}
-{:start="5"}
-1. To verify the connection details, click **Test Connection**.
-1. To apply the changes, click **Save**.

-Codefresh makes sure to automatically refresh the AWS token for you.

-For more information on how to obtain the needed tokens, read the [AWS documentation](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys){:target="_blank"}.

-> **NOTE**
-> You must have an active registry set up in AWS.
->
-> Amazon ECR push/pull operations are supported with two permission options: user-based and resource-based.
+Amazon ECR integration with IAM roles for push/pull operations are supported with two types of permissions: identity-based and resource-based.

-* Identity-based policies
+* **Identity-based policies**
-    User account must apply `AmazonEC2ContainerRegistryPowerUser` policy (or custom based on that policy).
+  User account must apply `AmazonEC2ContainerRegistryPowerUser` policy, or a custom policy based on that policy.
-    For more information and examples, click [here](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html){:target="_blank"}.
+  For more information and examples, see [Amazon ECR identity-based policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_service-with-iam.html#security_iam_service-with-iam-id-based-policies){:target="_blank"}.

-* Resource-based policy
+* **Resource-based policy**
-    Users with resource-based policies must be allowed to call `ecr:GetAuthorizationToken` before they can authenticate to a registry, and push or pull any images from any Amazon ECR repository, than you need provide push/pull permissions to specific registry.
+  Users with resource-based policies must be allowed to call `ecr:GetAuthorizationToken` before they can authenticate to a registry.
+  To push or pull any images from any Amazon ECR repository, you must provide push/pull permissions to the specific registry.
-    For more information and examples, click [here](http://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicies.html){:target="_blank"}.
+  For more information and examples, click [Amazon ECR resource-based policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_service-with-iam.html#security_iam_service-with-iam-resource-based-policies){:target="_blank"}.

-## Set up ECR integration for service account
+## Service account for authentication

-Setting up ECR integration for a service account applies to accounts with the Codefresh Runner installation.
+Setting up ECR integration using service account credentials instead of access keys applies to accounts with the Codefresh Runner installed.

-### Kubernetes service account setup
+##### Kubernetes service account setup

 To use an IAM role, you must set up a Kubernetes service account, as described in the [AWS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html){:target="\_blank"}.
 You can define the service account at four different levels, based on the required priority.
 The levels are listed below in ascending order of priority:

-* Runtime
+* **Runtime**
   The runtime level has the lowest priority.
 Define it in the Runtime Specification under `runtimeScheduler > Cluster` (same level as `namespace`), and specify the service account.
 The key is `serviceAccount`.
 Use the default, and make sure you have the correct annotation added to the service account.
 Another option is to create a new service account with the proper permissions and annotations.

 ```yaml